simplifia/simpli-wp-test-interview/README.md

 This feature must be accessible.

 Bonus: in the administration users can change the background and the border of your block.

+### Contribution guidelines ###
+When you start working, please push an initial commit on a dedicated branch named with your own name and first name.
+After that, please push at least one commit every 30 minutes.
+When you are done, please create a Pull Request (https://help.github.com/articles/creating-a-pull-request-from-a-fork/)